terrabrasilis/deter-cmask-task/README.md

  > BASE_URL: Optional parameter to be passed to the container instance.
 The base URL where the cmask files are located.

+ > FORCE_REBUILD: Used to force the reconstruction of all data for a year/month range.
+Must be used in conjunction with the variables: START_YEAR_MONTH and END_YEAR_MONTH.
+ > START_YEAR_MONTH: The starting year/month for the date range in the format: YYYY/MM
+ > END_YEAR_MONTH: The ending year/month for the date range in the format: YYYY/MM

 The examples for setting these variables inside the docker compose fragment.

 To process once for a specific year/month.